My Practice

 Much of my work involves supporting adults and adolescents with anxiety, obsessive-compulsive disorder, depression, and insomnia.
 Clients also come to session wanting to work on relationship challenges, work or academic stress, life transitions, and improving lifestyle routines and overall well-being.

 It’s important to me that therapy be helpful, down-to-earth, and accessible.
 I genuinely enjoy getting to know my clients and learning their strengths, nuances, and patterns.
-As a clinician, I’m often balancing curiosity, humor, and warmth with guiding questions, direct feedback, and asking you to take difficult steps.
-I care deeply about demystifying mental health disorders and focus on helping patients better understand their symptoms and presenting problems.
+As a clinician, I’m often balancing curiosity, humor, and warmth with guiding questions and direct feedback.
+I care deeply about demystifying mental health disorders and helping clients better understand their symptoms and presenting problems.